databrickslabs/dbldatagen/README.md

 Refer to the [online documentation](https://databrickslabs.github.io/dbldatagen/public_docs/index.html) for further examples.

-The Github repository also contains further examples in the examples directory
+The GitHub repository also contains further examples in the examples directory.

 ## Spark and Databricks Runtime Compatibility
-The `dbldatagen` package is intended to be compatible with recent LTS versions of the Databricks runtime including older LTS versions at least from 10.4 LTS and later.
+The `dbldatagen` package is intended to be compatible with recent LTS versions of the Databricks runtime, including older LTS versions at least from 10.4 LTS and later.
 It also aims to be compatible with Delta Live Table runtimes including `current` and `preview`.

-While we dont specifically drop support for older runtimes, changes in Pyspark APIs or APIs from dependent packages such as `numpy`, `pandas`, `pyarrow` and `pyparsing` make cause issues with older runtimes.
+While we don't specifically drop support for older runtimes, changes in Pyspark APIs or APIs from dependent packages such as `numpy`, `pandas`, `pyarrow`, and `pyparsing` make cause issues with older runtimes.

-Installing `dbldatagen` explicitly does not install releases of dependent packages so as to preserve the curated set of packages installed in any Databricks runtime environment.
+By design, installing `dbldatagen` explicitly does not install releases of dependent packages in order to preserve the curated set of packages installed in any Databricks runtime environment.

-When building on local environments, the `Pipfile` and requirements files are used to determine the versions tested against for releases and unit tests.
+When building on local environments, the `Pipfile` and requirements files are used to determine the package versions for releases and unit tests.

 ## Project Support
 Please note that all projects released under [`Databricks Labs`](https://www.databricks.com/learn/labs) are provided for your exploration only, and are not formally supported by Databricks with Service Level Agreements (SLAs).
-They are provided AS-IS and we do not make any guarantees of any kind.
+They are provided AS-IS and, we do not make any guarantees of any kind.
 Please do not submit a support ticket relating to any issues arising from the use of these projects.

-Any issues discovered through the use of this project should be filed as issues on the Github Repo.
+Any issues discovered through the use of this project should be filed as issues on the GitHub Repo.
 They will be reviewed as time permits, but there are no formal SLAs for support.